ijayhub/dog-web-app/readme.md

 ```
 1.The ability to navigate from the home page and to the about page.
-2.An input to search for cocktails-drinks.
+2.An input to search for dogs you like to know more about.
 3.A button that, when clicked, takes the user to get more information about dog.
 ```